All About Pluralistic Therapy and How This Approach is Highly Client Focused

 How Long Will it Last?

-As with any course of psychotherapy, each person’s needs are going to be different and the length of therapy will vary according to the complexity of the presenting problems and the individual needs and goals of the client.
+As with any course of psychotherapy, each person’s needs are going to be different and the length of therapy will vary according to the complexity of your problems and what you want to achieve.

-Although it is impossible to be prescriptive about the number of sessions that any client is likely to need, it is probably reasonable to expect somewhere in the region of 15 to 20 sessions (NICE guidelines tend to advocate for around 20 sessions).
+Although it is impossible to be prescriptive about the number of sessions that any client is likely to need, you should can reasonably expect somewhere in the region of 15 to 20 sessions (NICE guidelines tend to advocate for around 20 sessions).

 Some clients may gain a sufficient amount of relief after only 7 or 8 sessions whilst others may find more than 20 is needed to feel more resolved.

-The key determinant of therapy length in pluralistic therapy is probably gauged by how the client feels in themselves.
+The key determinant of therapy length in pluralistic therapy is probably gauged by how YOU feel as therapy progresses.

-They are, afterall, experts in their own feelings!
+You are, afterall, experts in your own feelings!